Chapter 7 : The Legilimens

 Delphia nodded, her skin crawled as something seemed familiar about this place.
 A brunette woman walked into the room, her hair tied up in a bun.
 The pieces fell into place as he introduced himself.

-“My name is Lewis Potter and this here is my wife Eloise.
+“My name is Nathaniel Potter and this here is my wife Leah.
 Come sit.” he waved his hand to the red sofas.